A Foodcentric Life

 Sally Cameron

-Blueberry balsamic dressing is the star of this summery main course salad.
+Blueberry vinaigrette is the star of this summery main course salad.
 Make the dressing with either blueberry balsamic vinegar or good balsamic vinegar to start.
-For something really special, read the post and order some of the speciality vinegar.
-It is totally amazing.
-You could drink it!
-For four servings, this recipe doubles easily.
+This recipe doubles easily.
 Grill chicken or use leftover roasted or rotisserie chicken for faster assembly.

 5 from 1 vote